MissStrong/ICS4U/Unit 4/Note 10 - Graphics with JSwing.md

 A **Graphical User Interface** (GUI, pronounced "gooey") is a way of interacting with a computer.
 Examples of GUIs include windows, icons, and menus.

-We'll be using JSwing to create GUIs in repl.it.
+We'll be using JSwing to create GUIs in rRplit.

-### JSwing in Repl.it
+### JSwing in Replit

 To make a JSwing program, make sure you select **Java Swing** as the language instead of Java.
 This will provide an additional window for our graphics to appear.